lohedges/trackr/README.md

 make CXX=clang++
 ```

+When using Clang you'll need to `libomp` package for OpenMP support.
+If
+compiling on macOS you'll also explicitly need to pass `CXX=clang++` to
+use Clang, since Apple use a GCC frontend to an LLVM backend.

 The code requires a `C++11` compliant compiler and is also compiled with `-O3`
 optimisation flags by default.
 To pass additional flags, use the `OPTFLAGS`
 argument, e.g.: